velitasali/notes/_posts/2020-10-12-film-studies-week-2-1.md

 * Eisenstein exaggerated such contrast with a technique known as dialectical montage.

 For Hegel, **dialectics** is the way that concepts or ideas develop, in the process shaping the world.
-A thesis produces and antithesis.
+A thesis produces an antithesis.

 For Marx, there is no synthesis—the conflict, being irreconcilable, produces a further antithesis.
 Marx suggest that the history of the world is a history of irreconcilable struggles between classes—master and slave in Greek feudal and capitalist societies.
 Through continual revolution, a better society can be created.

 ### Kuleshov Effect

-The meaning lays in the relation between the pictures rather than in tech images themselves.
+The meaning lays in the relation between the pictures rather than in the images themselves.

 ![In the first scene, the man appears and what appears in the second decides the mood of the man in the eyes of the spectators.](https://jordanrussiacenter.org/wp-content/uploads/2018/03/kuleshov-effect.png)